The Tennessee Three: History

-After Cash's death, in 2006 then-manager Trevor Chowning revived the band's career.
+After Cash's death in 2003, then-manager Trevor Chowning revived the band's career in 2006.
 They recorded and released a tribute album to Johnny Cash titled The Sound Must Go On.

 In August 2007, the band made their first appearance in Scotland since the 1990s at the Belladrum Tartan Heart Festival, Inverness-shire.
 A planned Tennessee Three concert in January 2008, commemorating the 40th anniversary of Cash's Folsom Prison performance, was scrapped after disputes between prison managers and the concert promoter.

-In January 2008, Wootton announced on his mySpace page that Holland had decided against continued touring with him.
-He formed the "W.S.
-Holland band".
+In January 2008, Wootton announced on his mySpace page that Holland had decided against continued touring with him, instead forming the "WS Holland band".
 In an interview, Wootton said that Holland had decided to dissolve the partnership after Wootton backed out of playing the Folsom anniversary concert.

-Wootton continued touring in 2008 as the Tennessee Three with drummer Rodney Blake Powell, and Vicky and Scarlett Wootton, to appreciative crowds across the globe.
+As The Tennessee Three, Wootton, drummer Rodney Blake Powell, and Vicky and Scarlett Wootton continued touring in 2008 to appreciative crowds across the globe.
 The band continued to tour throughout 2009, with the addition of upright bassist Lisa Horngren and drummer Derrick McCullough.

-In 2012, the band released another album, titled All Over Again.
+In 2012, Wootton's band released another album, titled All Over Again.
 It includes a new song "How a Cowboy Has to Ride", written by Vicky Wootton.

+Wootton died of dementia on April 9, 2017, in Gallatin, Tennessee, at the age of 75.
+Holland died at his home in Jackson, Tennessee on September 23, 2020, at the age of 85.
+Former rhythm guitarist and multi-instrumentalist Marty Stuart remains active as a solo artist and in collaboration with his wife, country singer Connie Smith.
+Former lead guitarist Kerry Marx remains active as a session and touring guitarist for various musicians and joined the Grand Ole Opry as one of their guitarists in 2000 before becoming the Opry's musical director in 2018.
+John Carter Cash also remains active in music, mostly in working to maintain his father's musical legacy by producing various releases of archive recordings.